Measures, Metrics, and Signals

 Less is More

-It is addictive to want more and more data, but it almost never helps and, in fact, overwhelms most people.
-There are, in my experience, just a few concrete cases for needing data and knowing that helps eliminate this feeling that you need more and more.
+It is addictive to want more and more data, but it rarely helps and, in fact, overwhelms most people.
+In my experience, there are just a few concrete cases where you need data, and knowing that helps eliminate the feeling that you need more and more of it.

 1. Make a specific decision or intervention